M.A. in Linguistics

 M.A.
 Comprehensive Examination

 The M.A.
-Comprehensive Examination should be taken during the final semester of study; exceptions to this policy must be approved by the MA Linguistics advisor.
-The examination covers material from areas 2, 3, and 4 listed in the "Core Courses" and "Advanced Courses" sections (above):
+Comprehensive Examination should be taken during the final long semester of study; exceptions to this policy must be approved by the MA Linguistics advisor.

 The Comprehensive Examination is given twice each year, in the fall semester (early November) and the spring semester (early April); a specific exam date will be announced at the beginning of each semester.